-As verification of earned income, the PHA will require the family to provide the four most current, consecutive pay stubs.
+When pay stubs are used, the PHA will require the family to provide the two most current, consecutive pay stubs.
 At the PHA's discretion, if additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), the PHA may request additional paystubs or a payroll record.